SHANEEISLEYL/PersonalFinanceManager_Documentation/PersonalFinanceManager_Docu.md

 • Categories: With the help of these tools, you can precisely track where your money is going by categorizing your transactions (such as food, rent, and entertainment).
 If necessary, you can usually establish your own unique categories in apps.
 Setting a Budget

 • Budget Creation: Each category can have a budget that you determine depending on your income and financial objectives.
-The app promotes better money management by assisting you in setting reasonable spending caps in several areas.
+The app promotes better money management by assisting you in setting reasonable sp ending caps in several areas.

 #### Visual Insights:
 • Graphs & Charts: These apps usually give you a visual depiction of your spending habits, such as charts that plot your expenditure over time in different categories.
 This facilitates the identification of patterns, such as excessive spending on entertainment or eating out.